 At that moment, I resigned myself to the fact that Mike was dead.
-I seriously doubted he’d let Mike go.
-Especially, after he made the “killing spree” comment.
+Especially after he made the “killing spree” comment.
 I watched him carefully.
 There had to be a way for me to get out of here.

-“Now here’s an interesting tangent.
+“Now, here’s an interesting tangent.
 He went on to tell me this strange story about being locked up, alone, with his dead mother, who his alcoholic father had beaten to death.
-His father had gone on to get the police after coming out of his drunken stupor, but he had made a detour on his way.
-Instead, he stopped at the local rum house and lost a couple of days in a drunk induced black out.
-So, needless to say this five year old boy was alone with his bloody, dead mother for two days while his father was down at the local watering hole getting sloshed.
+His father went to get the police once he came out of his drunken stupor, but he’d made a detour on his way.
+He’d stopped at the local rum house and lost a couple of days in a drunk-induced blackout.
+Needless to say, this five-year-old boy was alone with his bloody, dead mother for two days while his father was down at the local watering hole getting sloshed.
 Can you imagine?”
 He looked up at me.
-His eyes pierced my own like frozen daggers dipped in blood.
+His eyes pierced mine like frozen daggers dipped in blood.

 No wonder Mike didn’t want to stay with her.
 I hung my head, overwhelmed with guilt.

 The man cleared his throat and took another swig off the flask.
-He stared at me without blinking and pulled out another cigarette.
-He didn’t offer me one this time.
+He stared at me without blinking and pulled out a cigarette.

 “You want to know what else he told me?
 He told me about your fear of dead people.
 He said he was sorry for leaving you with her because he knew it would be difficult for you.”
 The man inhaled and looked at me coolly.
 “If you ask me, he was kind of a pussy.”

 I stared at him and wondered how long I had left.
 Maybe only minutes.
 Seconds.
 Why had I thought Mike wouldn’t come?
-I should have trusted him.
+I should’ve trusted him.

 “That’s when I shot her.”

 “You sure don’t listen well.
 I said that’s when I shot her.”
-He looked annoyed and his voice deepened.
+He looked annoyed, and his voice deepened.
 “Shit, you’re about as bad as she was.
-She never listened to me either.
+She never listened to me neither.
 She drove me nuts, what with all her damn talking.”

 He stopped, seeming to rethink his words.

-Another swig of his flask and his lips curled in a mischievous twist.
-“That’s one thing she always did right, if you know what I mean.”
+Another swig of his flask and his lips curled into a mischievous twist.
+“That’s one thing she always did right if you know what I mean.”
 He looked at me through the flames of the fire.
-The firelight danced wickedly across his face, bringing shadow, where desperately there needed to be light.
-My breath caught in my throat and I coughed.
+The firelight danced wickedly across his face, bringing shadow where desperately there needed to be light.
+My breath caught in my throat, and I coughed.

-“But, of course, she had to go and ruin it.
-She started nagging, worried about Susie down at Buck’s Tavern and how much damn whiskey I drank.
-Well, it was none of her damn business.
+“Of course, she had to go and ruin it.
+She started nagging, worried about Susie down at Buck’s Tavern and how much whiskey I drank.
+Well, it was none of her business.
 Damn woman, I slammed my fist into her pretty little face, but it still didn’t shut her up.
 So, I shot her.”
 He said this with another shrug and threw his cigarette butt into the fire.

 “Unfortunately, it wasn’t until I got back to the truck that I remembered her damn locket.
-She kept a picture of me and her in it.
+She kept a picture of her and me in it.
 Said she needed me close to her heart.
 Hey, now where do you think you’re going?”
 He stood up and shoved the gun in my face.